Where will I stay on my trip to Kenya?

 There are several options for communications between home and Kenya during the trip.

-Allow seven to ten days for delivery.
+Please allow ten to 14 days for delivery.
 The address in Kenya is:

 P. O. Box 159